theobald-software/theobald-software.github.io/content/_en/board-connector/introduction/installation-and-update.md

 ### New Installation and Update

 A newer version can be installed over the older version.
-All settings and created objects are preserved.
-See also section [Installing an Update](./update#installing-an-update-or-a-newer-version-on-a-test-environment).
+All settings and created objects are preserved. <!----See also section [Installing an Update](./update#installing-an-update-or-a-newer-version-on-a-test-environment)--->.

 ### Version History